ismogal/terraform-openshift4-vmware/TH-Readme.md

 ```
 ## OpenShift 4.7 User-Provided Infrastructure
-Follow the Installation process from the main README.md
+Follow the Installation process from the main [README.md](https://github.com/ismogal/terraform-openshift4-vmware#openshift-46-upi-deployment-with-static-ips)

-The terraform.tfvars has been update to close to TH variables
+The terraform.tfvars variables have been updated to relevant TH values.

 ## Post-Install Configuration
 There are number of steps required to be done after the cluster has been sucessfully setup.